feldroy/two-scoops-of-django-3.x/README.md

 ## When will this be published?

-It's published and can get it at https://www.feldroy.com/products/two-scoops-of-django-3-x
+It's published and you can get it at https://www.feldroy.com/products/two-scoops-of-django-3-x